ucam-department-of-psychiatry/crate/docs/source/anonymisation/overview.rst

   - CRATE can draft one for you, but you will need to check it manually.

 - You run the **anonymiser**, pointing it at your config file.

+  - There are some additional options here (for example, to restrict to specific patients or eliminate all free text fields), which allow you to use a standard config file and data dictionary but produce variant versions of your database without too much effort.